guidefari/here_hugo/README.md

 # todo

-- [ ] 404 page
+- [ ] 404 page - amazing how I've lived so long without one.
-- checking push permission

-# Projects

-- Search with algolia
+- [ ] Search.
+Maybe even a semantic search?
-- RSS feed
+- [ ] RSS feed

 # Post tags